 Here is where the the use of identical leaves really comes in handy.
 I used wood glue to stick the acrylic pieces to the base and found it saved me a lot of time not having to worry about which set went where.
-To speed things even more, I next tried using double sided tape on one side of the acrylic so the add on pieces would stick directly to the base.
-The white berries are so small – any way to cut down on ‘faffing about time’ is a good thing!
+To speed things even more, I next tried cutting with double sided tape on one side of the acrylic so the add on pieces would stick directly to the base.
+The white berries are so small and tricky to glue – any way to cut down on ‘faffing about time’ is a good thing!

 I next went on to try a ply wood version which, as well as being a little stronger and more durable, looked particuarly lovely with the frosted acrylic and finished off with some lovely thick twine and a nice-cuts label.